makogan02/cse15l-lab-reports/Lab3.md

 We can see that that's not the case for regular grep,

 * The second command-line is -n.
 It displays the line numbers that match the string as well as the lines themselves.
 Chatgpt states: "Display Line Numbers (-n):
-This option shows the line numbers of matching lines. grep -n "pattern" file.txt" Here is grep -n applied to both files.
+This option shows the line numbers of matching lines. grep -n "pattern" file.txt".
+Here is grep -n applied to both files.

 ![image](grep34.png)

 * The third command-line is -w.
 This makes grep only return words that much the string provided.
 This means that unless the line has the string as a whole word, it will not return the line.
-Chatgpt states: "Search for Whole Words (-w): This option only matches whole words, not substrings. grep -w "word" file.txt" Here is grep -w applied to both files:
+Chatgpt states: "Search for Whole Words (-w): This option only matches whole words, not substrings. grep -w "word" file.txt".
+Here is grep -w applied to both files:

 ![image](grep5.png)